JuliaHealth/KomaMRI.jl/README.md

  - [ ] Use [PackageCompiler.jl](https://julialang.github.io/PackageCompiler.jl/dev/apps.html) to build a ditributable core or app.

 ## Installation
-To install just do the following:
+To install just write the following in the Julia REPL:

 ```julia
 ] add Koma